resilar/crchack/README.md

 12345678
 ```

-The byte position is optionally followed by a dot-separated *bit* position,
+The byte position is optionally followed by a dot-separated *bit* position.
+For
-e.g., `-b0.32`, `-b2.16` and `-b4.0` select the same 32nd bit.
-Bits within a
+instance, `-b0.32`, `-b2.16` and `-b4.0` all select the same 32nd bit.
+Within a
-byte are numbered from least significant bit (0) to most significant bit (7).
+byte, bits are numbered from least significant bit (0) to most significant bit
-Negative positions are offsets relative to the end of the input.
-Built-in
+(7).
+Negative positions are treated as offsets from the end of the input.
-expression parser supports `0x`-prefixed hexadecimal numbers as well as basic
+Built-in expression parser supports `0x`-prefixed hexadecimal numbers as well
-arithmetic operations `+-*/`.
-Finally, `end` can be defined as a relative
+as basic arithmetic operations `+-*/`.
+Finally, `end` can be defined relative
-offset with respect to `start` by prepending `+` to the value.
+to `start` by starting the position expression with unary `+` operator.

 ```
-[crchack]$ python -c 'print("A"*32)' | ./crchack -b "0.5:+8*32:.8" - 1337c0de
+[crchack]$ python -c 'print("A"*32)' | ./crchack -b "0.5:+.8*32:.8" - 1337c0de
 AAAaAaaaaaAAAaAaAaAaAaaAaAaaAAaA
 [crchack]$ echo "AAAaAaaaaaAAAaAaAaAaAaaAaAaaAAaA" | ./crchack -
 1337c0de